digitallinguistics/data-format/README.md

 [`multiLangString`][14] | An object containing a string in multiple orthographies.
 Usually this is a transcription of some linguistic data.
 [`note`][6]             | Most DLx resources allow you to add notes in different languages, of different types.
 [`person`][7]           | Information about a person, e.g. speaker, linguist, editor, translator, etc.
-[`project`][8]          | Information about a project.
-Projects may contain multiple languages and lexicons, e.g 'Comparative Mixtec Dialectology' or 'Documenting Ékegusií Folktales'.
 [`reference`][15]       | A bibliographic reference.
 [`tags`][9]             | A collection of tags on the given resource.
 Particularly useful for tagging instances of a phenomenon in your corpora.
 [`url`][16]             | A URL.